 • Funding – the programme is heavily (if not totally) government funded, meaning that it is unlikely to cost them anything, other than your salary.
 They get to develop their workforce without investing large amounts in training new employees and also could be eligible for additional grants, to support them in any extra costs they may incur by taking you on.

 • Apprenticeship wages start at £4.30 an hour (increase to £4.81 in April 2022), and include time in work and also learning time, whilst in college.
 This is often a significantly lower expenditure for the employer than employing a full-time adult.

 • Developing and investing in their workforce – apprenticeships not only contribute to the day-to-day running of the business, but also learn whilst at college, so many employers learn a thing or two from their apprentices too when they bring new and up-to-date information back into the workplace.

 • Supporting their local community by employing local young talent.

-If you are successful in finding an employer who is will to take you on as an apprentice, get in touch with us and we can help guide you both through the next steps!
+If you are successful in finding an employer who is willing to take you on as an apprentice, get in touch with us and we can help guide you both through the next steps!
 Call us on 0121 362 2101.

 Things that employers must consider: